CORONAVIRUS PANDEMIC RELIEF

 In recent years, St. Louis has made significant strides towards improving public safety.
 But lately, an increase in gun violence has threatened that progress and COVID-19 has put additional strain on the city’s public safety efforts.
 Jack believes residents, business owners, and visitors deserve to feel safe and well in the community.

-As alderman, Jack works closely with neighborhood associations, community organizations, the St. Louis Metropolitan Police Department, and neighborhood taxing districts to make responsible invests to enhance safety and wellness in the 7th Ward.
+As alderman, Jack works closely with neighborhood associations, community organizations, the St. Louis Metropolitan Police Department, and neighborhood taxing districts to make responsible investments to enhance safety and wellness in the 7th Ward.
 These include support for community and recreation centers, improved lighting, enhanced camera systems, and secondary patrols to help keep neighbors well and neighborhoods safe.

 FORWARD-LOOKING ECONOMIC DEVELOPMENT